-As parents we know how expensive it can be to entertain the kids, so we thought we would put together a list of things to do for free with the children.
-Here are our suggestions for some of the best free things to do in Louth with kids.
+As parents we know how expensive it can be to entertain the kids, so we put together a list of free things to do in Louth with children that are lots of fun!

 Some of our ideas for free things to do in Louth may involve a car journey, but half the fun is visiting a new area!
 Pick a different town or village or area to explore, compile a list of interesting places to visit beforehand and then have fun!